Clothing And Equipment Regulations

-Franchise Principal Sponsors, whose Logo is displayed on positions A and/or H of the Playing Shirt, may display the Logos of two different brands on the Playing Shirt – one brand on the Playing Shirt that is worn by players for home matches, the second brand on the Playing Shirt that is worn by players for away matches.
+Franchise Principal Sponsors, whose Logo is displayed on positions A and/or H of the Playing Shirt, may display the Logos of two different brands on the Playing Shirt – one brand on the Playing Shirt that is worn by players for home Matches, the second brand on the Playing Shirt that is worn by players for away Matches.
 The two brands must be in the same business category and be part of the same group company.
-For any playoff matches in which the franchise team plays, the franchise may display all the Logos as visible on the Playing Shirts worn by the players either for home or for away matches.
-There cannot be a mixture of Logos from both Playing Shirts.
-The choice must be communicated to the BCCI by the 15 March 2015.
+For any playoff Matches in which the franchise team plays, the franchise may display all the Logos as visible on the Playing Shirts worn by the players either for home or for away matches.
+There cannot be a mix of Logos from both Playing Shirts.
+The choice must be communicated to the BCCI by the 15 March 2016.

 A franchise may display a Commercial Logo on its Playing Clothing which may conflict with any sponsor or supplier of the other team.

 Franchises shall abide by any laws or local regulations which restricts the advertising of any product.
 No compensation shall be payable should a team or player be precluded from displaying any Commercial Logos on Cricket Clothing or Cricket Equipment or elsewhere and a visiting team shall not pursue any action against the BCCI, host franchise or state association.

 The franchise shall decide which Logos are placed on the Team Clothing and these Logos shall be common to and worn by each member of the concerned team.
 No individual Commercial Logos shall be worn by any player or support staff, save for the carrying of a Player’s Bat Logo on bats, as provided herein.